 ABOUT ATMAE ACCREDITATION

-The Association of Technology, Management, and Applied Engineering (ATMAE) is a specialized accreditor for technology and applied engineering degrees.
+The Association of Technology, Management, and Applied Engineering (ATMAE) is a specialized accreditor for technology, management and applied engineering degrees.
 The primary purpose of ATMAE accreditation is to encourage and recognize the attainment of certain professional goals and standards for technology and to encourage continuous quality improvement through a voluntary and comprehensive evaluation process.

 ATMAE’s accreditation program, under its former name NAIT, was initially recognized by the Council for Higher Education Accreditation (CHEA) in 2002.
 ATMAE’s current scope of accreditation is to accredit Associate, Baccalaureate and Master’s degree programs in technology, applied technology, engineering technology, and technology-related disciplines delivered at national or regional accredited institutions in the United States.
 ATMAE currently accredits a total of 190 Baccalaureate-level programs (76 program only; 114 program/options) in 61 institutions, a total of 265 Associate-level programs (172 program only; 93 program/options) in 48 institutions, and 16 Master-level programs (5 program only; 11 program/options) in 5 institutions.
 ATMAE also accredits the Ivy Tech Community College System at the state level, with review of all regions and programs offered by region.

 In addition to being recognized by CHEA, ATMAE is a member of the Association of Specialized and Professional Accreditors (ASPA), which provides a collaborative forum and collective voice for the community of organizations in the United States that assess the quality of specialized and professional higher education programs and schools.
 Specialized and professional accrediting organizations in the United States operate to ensure that students in educational programs receive an education consistent with standards for entry to practice or advanced practice in each of their respective fields or disciplines.